openKolibri/klais-16/readme.md

 Switch to die cut at 1k-10k units.

 #### Injection Moulding
 Injection moulded panel will replace the front three panels with a single injection moulded plastic part, as well as the screws.
 Providing the option to either punch through from the front to get the same M3 holes, or screw in from the back to have a completely clean front panel.
-The IM part also provides other benefits, such as, a more consistent texture on the whole panel, and a high contrast front that has no discernable pattern when off.
+The IM part also provides other benefits, such as, a more consistent texture on the whole panel, and a high contrast front that has no discernible pattern when off.

 ![imProto]